Challenge International du Nord

 The Challenge international du Nord (Northern International Challenge) was an annual football tournament featuring clubs from Northern France and Belgium as they could not play in the French Championship.
 Later teams from Switzerland, Netherlands and England were invited to play.
 It was hosted in the Lille area (Roubaix, Tourcoing and Lille) between 1898 and 1914 in different formats.

 The Tournament

 The tournament format changed over the years, originally being played between a French group of teams and a Belgium group, with the semi-finals being played between a French and a Belgian team.

-From 1905, the tournament was opened to clubs from the Netherlands, Prinses Wilhelmina en 1905 and GVC Wageningen.
+From 1905, the tournament was opened to clubs from the Netherlands, Prinses Wilhelmina in 1905 and GVC Wageningen.
 Also from Switzerland, BSC Old Boys and Grasshoppers.